david-ruffin/hookie/README.md

 ## Notes and assumptions
 - Github repo must be Public and a readme needs to be added.
 If not, error message will display what the issues are
 - Disabled firewall for testing

-## Bugs and improvements
-- Payloads are capped at 25 MB.
-If your event generates a larger payload, a webhook will not be fired.
-This may happen, for example, on a create event if many branches or tags are pushed at once.
-We suggest monitoring your payload size to ensure delivery.
-See [webhooks docs](https://developer.github.com/webhooks/)
-- There is a 1 second Delay built in to the code which is NOT ideal.
-It seems the code is checking for the main branch before it is finished creating.
-- This could be done with AWS Lambda and an API Gateway.